error-rgl/holbertonschool-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # Web stack debugging
-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
-It aims to learn about how to debug a webstack.
+The project it aims to learn about how to debug a webstack.

 ## Technologies
-* Scripts written in Bash 4.3.11(1)
++ Scripts written in Bash 5.1.8(1)
-* Tested on Ubuntu 14.04 LTS
++ Tested on Ubuntu 20.04 LTS

 ## Files
+The files contained in this repository are:

 | Filename | Description |
 | -------- | ----------- |